jurisk/evo-ts-bootcamp/homeworks/05-redux-basic/002-basic-redux.md

-You should create one application using CRA.
-After the application is created do next steps:
+You should create an application using CRA.
+After the application is created do the following steps:
 - [ ] to install [redux package](https://www.npmjs.com/package/redux).
 - [ ] to configure [redux dev tools](https://github.com/reduxjs/redux-devtools)

-You don't have to implemenent any UI but if yu wish to do it you can as well.
+You don't have to implement any UI but if you wish to do it you can as well.
-The purpose is to implement a reducer which supports next actions:
+The purpose is to implement a reducer which supports the following actions:
 ```
 /**
  * Should plus payload amount to balance